 R.E.Tricker has an ongoing responsibility as a manufacturing company to manage environmentally related matters and to take proper care of the environment, in so far as it impacts on its business operations and other Company-related activities.
 These duties form an essential part of how we run and maintain our business.
 It also reflects our support for the principle of sustainable development

-Northampton, situated in the heart of England, is famous for its shoe industry, the history of which goes back hundreds of years with shoemakers attracted to the town due to its thriving tanning industry creating a cluster of skills and knowledge.
+Northampton, situated in the heart of England, is a famous for its shoe industry, the history of which goes back hundreds of years with shoemakers attracted to the town due to its thriving tanning industry creating a cluster of skills and knowledge.

 Our local partners are core for Tricker’s and this close relationship with them is a key of our success.
 We always try as much as possible to work on any new developments with our local and UK partners.